jreypo/jreypo.github.io/_posts/2021-02-19-a-first-look-into-azure-vmware-solution.md

 ## AvS Service Components

-AVS comes with the following VMware products bundled and licensed, no need for customer to buy additional licenses separately fromm VMware.
+AVS comes with the following VMware products bundled and licensed, no need for customer to buy additional licenses separately from VMware.

 - vSphere 6.7 Update 3 Enterprise Plus
 - VSAN 6.7 Enterprise